 Having a dog with epilepsy isn’t an uncommon occurrence.
 Just like any other disease, dogs may also have epilepsy.
 Unlike the common perception, dog owners with epileptic dogs are equally happy as other dog owners.

-After the diagnosis of epilepsy in dogs, experts work on finding the cause of epilepsy.
+After diagnosing epilepsy in dogs, experts work on finding the cause of epilepsy.
 However, if the cause remains unidentified, it is known as “idiopathic epilepsy,” where no one knows the cause of the disease.

-Although the condition isn’t curable with the right methods and tricks, you can successfully lead a happy life with an epileptic dog.
+Although the condition isn’t curable, you can successfully lead a happy life with an epileptic dog with the proper methods and tricks.

-If you have an epileptic dog, here are 7 tips that can guide you to manage your life with a dog with epilepsy easily:
+If you have an epileptic dog, here are seven tips that can guide you to manage your life with a dog with epilepsy easily:

 1. Learn about the disease

-The first and foremost step for you is to research epilepsy in dogs to know what is normal and when to reach out to medical care.
+The first and foremost step for you is to research epilepsy in dogs to understand how this condition could affect and when to reach out to medical care.
 Talk to your vet about your concerns and ask any questions you have about your dog’s condition.